y2hlbg/ParticleSystem/README.md

 # ParticleSystem

-a particle system
+A particle system

-the MyParticleSystem.ts is a base class
+The MyParticleSystem.ts is a base class.

-ThreeWorld.ts is extends MyParticleSystem
+ThreeWorld.ts is extends MyParticleSystem.